 Vitamins B6 and B9

-Vitamin B9 for the elderly
+Vitamin B9 in the elderly

 Vitamin B12

-All B-complex vitamins (B1, B2, B3, B5, B6, B8, B9, B12) need magnesium to perform their functions.
-Magnesium deficiency reduces energy production.2, 3, 4, 5
+All B complex vitamins (B1, B2, B3, B5, B6, B8, B9, B12) need magnesium to accomplish their mission.
+Magnesium deficiencies lower energy production.2, 3, 4, 5

 Vitamin C